Pusiek99/Pusiek99/README.md

+Hi, my name is Jakub.
+I am an ambitious enthusiast of all kinds of programming.
+I am looking for new challenges, and I can't wait to gain new knowledge :)
 # 💫 About Me:
 - 🌱 I’m currently learning **Express.js, MySQL & MongoDB, TypeScript, React, NestJS and Advanced Node.js  ,**<br><br>- 📫 How to reach me **jakubpuz99@gmail.com**<br><br>- 🤓 Random fact **I love dogs, especially Border Collies**